Hip. Modern. Historic.

 - For those addicted to their devices, like me, there’s an outlet at every bar seat to plug in!

-- An additional 10 rooms are slated to open by next season (Winter 2018) in the newly built Prinz/Swanson House which will still have an historic flair.
+- An additional 10 rooms are slated to open soon in the newly built Prinz/Swanson House which will still have a historic flair.

-- The restaurant will be open and you’ll be able to Eat at The Fred sometime after May 2017.
+- The restaurant should be open and you’ll be able to Eat at The Fred sometime after July 2019.

 - The beachside, modern Sky Deck with satellite bar and wading pool is expected to be open then too.

-- The expansive knife edge pool will be finished by late spring 2017.
+- The expansive knife edge pool will be finished by end of summer 2019.

-- A 17 foot wide boardwalk will be installed along the entire stretch of the beach with dinner seating.
+- A 17 foot wide boardwalk has been installed along the entire stretch of the beach, eventually, this will include dinner seating.